Imantha99/Imantha99/README.md

 - 👋 Hi, I’m @Imantha99
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Web Desinging and BCS
+- 🌱 I’m currently learning Web Desinging and BCS Heq
 - 💞️ I’m looking to collaborate on people who have share their professional experiences and knowledge with others.
 - 📫 How to reach me imantharanasinghe99@gmail.com